triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

     }
   ]
 ```
 Before proceeding let's build an intuition about how to define the `key` and the `value` fields.
-The `key` field is populated using the names of the layers the model require.
+The `key` field is populated using the names of the layers the models require.
 The field `value` is recognized by the ensemble.
 This field is used to define the flow of the tensors.
 So if you want to move the output of one of the layers of a model to input of another model, you need to use the `value` in the `output_map` of `model1` as the `value` in the `input_map` of `model2`.

 With the individual configurations understood let's briefly look at the structure of the model repository for this example.
 Essentially we have two models
 ```